kc1r74p/release_radar/README.md

-# Realease radar
+# Release radar

-Discover upcoming release predictions for various companies
+AI predictions and estimations of products 👀